man-group/sparrow/include/sparrow/details/3rdparty/README.md

 Reasonning for:
 - `float16_t.hpp`: we need a `float16_t` type but currently cannot use C++23's standard definition as some toolchains cannot use the most recent versions of compilers supporting C++23.
 Hence we decided to use this header (modified with a note about where it was taken from) but only if building with C++<23

-- `value_ptr_lite`: we need a value_ptr type to be able to store unique_ptr like but with value semantics.
+- `value_ptr_lite`: we need a value_ptr type to have value semantics to heap resources.